roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

+===

- ****** The Accidental Nudist Cabin ****** byTx_Tall_Tales© I picked her up by her hips and sat her on the arm of the couch, then spread her legs and stood between them.
+I picked her up by her hips and sat her on the arm of the couch, then spread her legs and stood between them.
 I leaned in and kissed her, while my hard-on pressed against her.
 "I think it's time," I finally told her.

  She trembled.
 "Now?"